Quaqqer/site/README.md

 ### Generating static content

-To generate static content simply run `freeze.py` from within your python environment.
+To generate static content simply run `make freeze` from within your python environment.
 This will generate a directory called `build` that contains all web pages and resources.